The Wing or the Thigh: Plot

 The film ends with Gérard handing in his resignation but reconsidering when he finds out that Marguerite will continue to work for the company.
 The final scene shows the inaugural dinner at the Académie française where vol-au-vent is served.
 In his dish Duchemin finds the watch he lost in the food factory.

 Reception

+Box-office

+The film sold a total of 5,841,956 tickets in France, and was France's number 1 French film at the 1976 box office, and the second-biggest for all origins.
+It has become a classic and is often broadcast on TV.

 Critical reception

-The film received a mixed critical reception.
+The film received a favourable critical reception.

 Awards

 The film received a Goldene Leinwand (Golden Screen) in Germany in 1978.